Monday, 20 November 2023

 It is a question whether there is any influential person in the present time, or one whose ideas I should be reporting.
 I began thinking about this while looking at copies of Poetry Review which I had acquired in order to read up their reviews.
 I had an issue from 2008 and the feel was of reviewers discussing works by influential people and being deferential to them, and artistic stimuli not being much present or decisive.
 So I don’t discuss anybody influential in my book...
 I was wondering if any of these people, working at the TLS or at famous publishers, actually have any influence, apart from the obvious one of pressuring people to be more conformist.
 But that leaves out the issue of people being influential by the quality of their ideas, and not because they have a job which gives them patronage.
 (Or because they have a seat on the board of the Poetry Society and have the power to fire or appoint editors of Poetry Review.)

 I think one of the prominent features of the 21st century scene is that there are no influential figures.
 It could be that there are people influential within particular cells of poetry and it is a question of isolating cells small enough for this power to be detectible.
+Comments below grope towards identifying two figures who did influence and convince people: Lumsden and Berry.

-I am facing the possibility that there might be 100 identifiable cells and that I would have to crawl through a lot of detailed evidence to identify the influences which flowed into the cell or also flowed outwards from it.
-To be honest I think it is better to deal with particular books close-up and leave out the question of what they are sequential to.
+I am facing the possibility that there might be 100 identifiable cells and that I would have to crawl through a lot of detailed evidence to identify the influences which flowed into the cell, or also flowed outwards from it.
+To be honest, I think it is better to deal with particular books close-up and leave out the question of what they are sequential to.

 I think someone can become influential by first of all recognising that there is no avenue for being influential on a large scale.
 Once they accept that the “cell” is the largest unit in which they can change the melody, they can be effective.
-Diversity of taste has discredited the older critics of poetry who set up a rigid ideal and became significant because they owned it.
+Diversity of taste has discredited the older critics of poetry, who set up a rigid ideal and became significant because they owned it.
 That makes you look authoritative, whereas if you recognise diversity as the sound of the time, you appear not to know anything of any value.
-All the same the credible critics or experts are the ones who accept diversity, that is the small size of any nameable patch.
+All the same, the credible critics or experts are the ones who accept diversity, that is the small size of any nameable patch.
 John Berger is the most tyrannical and irrational critic I can think of, someone charged up with the Stalinism of the 1950s.
 There were others, too.
 But it is hard to think of anyone like that operating today, and in fact there has been a shortage of Authority figures emerging since the 1970s.
 People don’t want to hear that kind of aggressive tone.
-I link it with territoriality, someone like Berger thought they owned the landscape and that enabled them to lay down the law.
-I suspect that it works in two ways, that the great range of creativity today is possible because people like that have fled into the wilderness, and that the diversity also disproves any rigid and generalising theory and discredits the would-be Commissars.
+I link it with territoriality; someone like Berger thought they owned the landscape, and that enabled them to lay down the law.
+I suspect that it works in two ways, that the great range of creativity today is possible because people like that have fled into the wilderness, and that the diversity also disproves any rigid and generalising theory, and discredits the would-be Commissars.

 Lumsden included notes on the 85 poets in his 2010 anthology ‘Identity Parade’.
 The notes are really bland and passive, tending to reproduce the poet's publicity lines rather than stating anything precise.
 Even though he admits to copying the model of Lucie-Smith's anthology, he has none of Lucie-Smith’s ability to sum poets up.
 Obviously there are benefits from not being exact and analytical.
-In the end you could learn from Lucie-Smith how modern poetry works, but there is nobody you can learn that from today.
+In the end, you could learn from Lucie-Smith how modern poetry works, but there is nobody you can learn that from today.
+Lucie-Smith was a connoisseur and Lumsden was just a facilitator.
 The possibility of making a living these days comes from teaching writing classes and workshops, and that role works much better if you are passive and receptive.
 Encouraging students and not imposing any dogma on them.
-I think this is now the style of “experts”, and you can have many people being very grateful to a former teacher without subscribing to any position which they stood for.
+I think this is now the default style of “experts”, and you can have many people being very grateful to a former teacher without subscribing to any position which they stood for.
 This is something to emphasise….you have plenty of people who are friendly and amenable to ideas, who want to be liked and whom you end up liking.
 I don’t know how to paint a picture of this, but it is certainly why you have the scene being mobbed with people who want to be poets.
 Also, the key ideas don't have owners.

 In the book I talk about Anthony Mellors’ use of Wilhelm Müller's poem “Der Leiermann”, set to music by Schubert.
 I was also impressed, just now, by the use of Donovan's song “Hurdy gurdy Man” as the ominous soundtrack music to a key murder scene in David Fincher’s film “Zodiac”.
 Leier is a hurdy gurdy, obviously.
 In Donovan's lyric (to this distorted, intense, rotating psychedelic song) he talks also of “roly poly roly poly roly poly man”.
 I saw a reference a few days ago to a roly poly landscape.
 Aha – it refers to something rolling (not just to someone carrying a lot of fat).
 The ‘roly’ must refer to the handle of the hurdy gurdy being turned round and round.
 This is what causes the strings to vibrate.

-Maybe if I collected stories from 100 different poetry writing classes I would have the history of poetry in the last 20 years.
+Maybe, if I collected stories from 100 different poetry writing classes, I would have the history of poetry in the last 20 years.
 And that would be Success.
 OK, maybe I am doing the wrong kind of work.
 But I don't think ONE story from ONE writing class is the story of a generation.

 A problem has emerged in the shape of a curve.
 The figures I have (from forays into the British Library catalogue) have the following percentages for women poets (of single-author collections):